-Application: The 2017 MAP deadlines have not been determined yet.
+Application: The 2017 MAP deadline is July 1, 2017.
 Please visit Museum Assessment Program further information.

 The Museum Assessment Program (MAP) is supported through a cooperative agreement between the Institute of Museum and Library Services and the American Alliance of Museums.
 It is designed to help museums assess their strengths and weaknesses, and plan for the future.